ChristofferEastcastle/online-shop/README.md

 For this submission we will be operating in a "logged in" state as a regular user/shopper.

 For doing api requests I have added a Postman collection `postman_collection.json` which you can import.

+The flow is like this:

+Add order `POST /api/order` -> Pay that order `POST /api/payment` -> The payment service will now inform order-service that payment is done.
+The order-service will then notify shipping-service of payment and will then ship it.